An introduction to Futureproof: Create

 AI is moving fast.
 The ones who master it will be the ones who win.
 Are you ready?

 In times of intense political division, purpose marketing feels like navigating treacherous waters.
 And let's be honest, with all the brands trying to "take a stand" these days, there are a lot of marketers getting seasick.
-With Elon Musk and our president engaged in what appears to be a systematic dismantling of government institutions, the temptation for brands to jump into the fray has never been stronger.
-It's like watching a bar fight break out and wondering if you should grab a chair.
-(Spoiler alert: you probably shouldn't.)

 In today's digital landscape, simply ranking on the first page of search results isn't enough.
 Users crave instant answers, and search engines like Google are increasingly delivering them directly within the search results page – the coveted "Position Zero" or "Featured Snippet."
 This is where Answer Engine Optimization (AEO) comes in, and it's a game-changer for your online visibility.